willsketch/Alien_Invasion/README.md

 # Install

-Go to 'https://github.com/willsketch/Alien_Invasion' to see the project, manage issues
+Go to 'https://github.com/willsketch/Alien_Invasion' to see the project